Quick Start

 We're going to model a centralized cluster topology made of a management cluster (named cd

-) where applications are deployed, and two workload clusters (named us
+deployed, and two workload clusters (named us

 and eu